audreywee/Projects/README.md

 Through analysing the datasheet on the weather, the aim of this project is to unearth if there is a possibility of a relationship between temperature and various factors.

-Plotting a bar graph(Figure 1.1), the summary of the weather is on the x-axis and the temperature being the y-axis.
-It is clear that the summary of weather is related to the temperature.
-From Figure 1.1, when the weather is Dry, the temperature tends to be higher at above 25 degrees.
-In Cloudy weathers, the temperature tends to fall between 10 to 25 degrees, while Breezy and Foggy weathers have lower temperatures below negative 0 degrees.
+Plotting a bar graph(Figure 1.1), the 'Summary' of the weather is on the x-axis and the 'Temperature' being the y-axis.
+It is clear that the 'Summary' of weather is related to the 'Temperature'.
+From Figure 1.1, when the weather is 'Dry', the 'Temperature' tends to be higher at above 25 degrees.
+In 'Cloudy' weathers, the 'Temperature' tends to fall between 10 to 25 degrees, while 'Breezy' and 'Foggy' weathers have lower 'Temperatures' below negative 0 degrees.

-However, it is vauge to conclude that the summary of weather determines that the temperature will be of a certain range, albeit the clear association between the two factors.
+However, it is vauge to conclude that the 'Summary' of weather determines that the 'Temperature' will be of a certain range, albeit the clear association between the two factors.

-For example, from Figure 1.1, in Windy weathers the temperature falls below 8 degress while a Windy and Dry weathers falls above 25 degrees which is a significant differenece from just Windy weathers.
+For example, from Figure 1.1, in 'Windy' weathers the 'Temperature' falls below 8 degress while a 'Windy and Dry' weather falls above 25 degrees which is a significant differenece from just 'Windy' weathers.

-Figure 1.2 shows that there is a negative correlation between Humidity and Temperature. the higher the Temperature, the lower the Humidity.
+Figure 1.2 shows that there is a negative correlation between 'Humidity' and 'Temperature'. the higher the 'Temperature', the lower the 'Humidity'.
 The coefficient of correlation ranges from -1 to 1 which shows that there is a strong negative correlation.

 In Conclusion.
-The temperature of the weather is affected by variosu factors such as the Humidity and the Summary of the weather.
+The 'Temperature' of the weather is affected by various factors such as the 'Humidity' and the 'Summary' of the weather.

+## [Statistics_2]

+A slight EDA(Exploratory Data Analysis) is done the the dataset to analyse, explore and sum up its main features.

+After creating and new column, 'Month' , from the 'Order Date', we can use the new data to conclude which month generates the best sale.
+By generating a 'Sales' column by multiplying the 'Price Each' and 'Quantity Ordered'.
+Grouping the dataset by month and plotting a bar graph of 'Month' against 'Sales' shows that the 12th 'Month' gains the highest 'Sales' in Figure 2.1.

+To find out which city makes the highest 'Sales', we extract the city from the 'Purchase Address'.
+This can be done by defining a function to get city from the adress and identifying that the 'Purchase Address' has a format of street name, city, postal code.

+Grouping the data by 'City' and plotting a bar chart(Figure 2.2) of 'City' against 'Sales', we can see that 'San Francisco' has the highest returns in 'Sales'.

+Subsequently, to find the 'City' that makes the best 'Sales' across 12 months, we group multiple columns together and query the 'Sales' of each 'City' in the first 3 'Months'.
+Plotting the data of the 'Sales' that each 'City' mkaes across 12 'Months' by looping through all the cities and grouping the current city's 12 'Month' 'Sales' and plotting a line plot for each 'City' as seen in Figure 2.3.

+From Figure 2.3, it can be seen that 'San Francisco' generates the most 'Sales' across all 12 'Months' and has the highest 'Sales' in the 12th 'Month'.